-The cause of anorexia is not known.
-It appears that genetics and environment play a role.
+The cause is not known.
+It appears to be a mix of genes and the environment.

 National Association of Anorexia Nervosa and Associated Disorders

 Canadian Mental Health Association